sfarrens/jekyll_tutorial/README.md

 Add any content you like below the header.

-Finally, in the directory `_posts` with the following file name format: `year-month-day-post-title.md`.
+Finally, in the directory `_posts` create a new post with the following file name format: `year-month-day-post-title.md`.

-Add the following header.
+Add the following header to the post.

 ```html
 ---